 If you already get DLA

-If you were born before 8 April 1948, you’ll continue to get Disability Living Allowance (DLA) as long as you’re eligible for it.
+If you were born on or before 8 April 1948, you’ll continue to get Disability Living Allowance (DLA) as long as you’re eligible for it.

-If you were born on or after 8 April 1948, your DLA will end.
+If you were born after 8 April 1948, your DLA will end.
 You’ll get a letter telling you when that will happen.
 You’ll continue to get DLA until that date.

-Unless your circumstances change, you don’t need to do anything until you get this letter.
+Unless your circumstances change, you do not need to do anything until you get this letter.

 Apply for Personal Independence Payment (PIP)